better-internet/radworks-docs/docs/using-radicle/pushing-changes.md

 <blockquote>
-It's important to note that once changes are pushed to the Radicle remote, they are published to the Radicle network and will be publicly available to anybody you are connected with.
+It's important to note that once changes are pushed to the Radicle remote, they are published to the network and will be publicly available to anybody you are connected with.
 While you can push to the Radicle remote while offline, updates are only published to the network if the Upstream client is running.
 </blockquote>